 Phew!
 Now that the logistics are out of the way, let’s talk about the best things to do in Lisbon.

-There’s a seemingly endless amount of sights to see and food to eat in and around the captivating city of Lisbon.
-That said, don’t feel like you need to do everything!
-Feel free to follow this itinerary to a T or use it loosely to create the Lisbon city break of your dreams.
+That said, donโt feel like you need to do everything!
+Feel free to follow this Lisbon itinerary to a T, or use it loosely to create the Lisbon city break of your dreams.

 Day 1 of 3 Days in Lisbon